 Fraud Schemes and Artifices

 In Arizona, the term “Fraud” is very broad and covers many different crimes.
 If you misrepresent yourself in any way to obtain any benefit that you would not otherwise be entitled to, you are committing fraud.
 Being found guilty of a fraud crime can lead to a lengthy prison sentence and large fines, not to mention social stigma and a criminal record that can negatively impact you and your family for many years to come.
-Therefore, if you find yourself charged with any kind of fraud crime in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
+Therefore, if you find yourself charged with any kind of fraud crime in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 What is a Fraud Crime?